quanqinle/WebAndAppUITesting/README.md

 1. On the `iOS settings` page of appium server, set `App Path` to the directory of the zip generated in the previous step, then set `Force Device` and `Platform Version`
 2. Click `launch`
 3. Click `inspector`.
-The operation of finding element is simililar with Android
+The operation of finding element is similar with Android
 4. Relative XPath expression is recommended, such as, `Button("xpath=//UIAAlert[@name='prompt']//UIAButton[@name='OK']")`